stevedonovan/runner/readme.md

 standard input:

 ```
-$ echo "hello there" | runner -n 'line.to_uppercase()'
+$ echo "hello\nthere" | runner -n 'line.to_uppercase()'
-"HELLO THERE"
+"HELLO"
+"THERE"
 ```
 The `-x` flag (`--extern`) allows you to insert an `extern crate` into your snippet.
 This is particularly useful for these one-line shortcuts.
 For example, my `easy-shortcuts` crate has a couple of helper functions.
-Before running these examples, first `runner --add easy-shortcuts` to load it into the static crate, and then `runner -C easy-shortcuts` to dynamically compile it.
+Before running the following examples, first `runner --add easy-shortcuts` to load it into the static crate, and then `runner -C easy-shortcuts` to dynamically compile it.

 ```